Haitians on Texas border undeterred by US plan to expel them - NewsBreak

 U.S. Customs and Border Protection closed off vehicle and pedestrian traffic in both directions Friday at the only border crossing between Del Rio and Ciudad Acuña “to respond to urgent safety and security needs" and it remained closed Saturday.
 Travelers were being directed indefinitely to a crossing in Eagle Pass, roughly 55 miles (90 kilometers) away.

-Crowd estimates varied, but Del Rio Mayor Bruno Lozano said Saturday evening there were 14,534 immigrants at the camp under the bridge.
-Migrants pitched tents and built makeshif t shelters from giant reeds known as carrizo cane.
+Crowd estimates varied, but Val Verde County Sheriff Frank Joe Martinez had said there were about 13,700 new arrivals in Del Rio as of Friday.
+Migrants pitched tents and built makeshift shelters from giant reeds known as carrizo cane.
 Many bathed and washed clothing in the river.

 It is unclear how such a large number amassed so quickly, though many Haitians have been assembling in camps on the Mexican side of the border to wait while deciding whether to attempt entry into the U.S.